Skip to content

 } );

-If we need to configure multiple channels, we use the parameterless method, which returns a builder that allows us to configure multiple named channels.
+If you need to configure multiple channels, use the parameterless method, which returns a builder that allows you to configure multiple named channels.

 IServiceCollection services = ...;